How To Compost In An Apartment

 - Redworms/manure worms (optional)

 Done gathering the materials?
 Good.
-Now follow these simple steps and learn how to compost in a small space.
+Now follow these simple steps and learn how to compost in an apartment.

-There are awesome apartment composting systems to get you composting right at home and in small spaces.
+There are awesome composting systems to get you started.

 To do worm-free composting correctly, you’re going to need to have patience and monitor the compost extra carefully.